elakiyasivakumar/professional-website-elakiya/content/case-studies/hcdi/index.md

 ## Who are the Stakeholders?
 The stakeholders include the local government and mothers (and some grandmothers)!
-We interviewed 8 mothers who live in flood prone areas.
+We interviewed 8 mothers who live in flood or disaster prone areas.
 Their feedback highlighted that even though moms care about their own comfort and safety, it was always the safety and comfort of their baby was of the highest importance.

 Potential customers: